Ladvien/ladvien.github.io/_posts/2019-09-01-lego-deep-learning-classifier-cnn.md

     "3701": 9
 }
 ```
-We can do the following later:
+We can do the following after we've trained the model:
 ```python
 predicted_lego_code = json_classes[model.predict()]
 ```